QAPPTeam/QAPPTeam-slate/source/index.html.md

 * compensation
 * criteria
 * expectation
-* path to ethics clearance file
-* path to txt file for e mail content?
 * number of days in advance the reminder e mail will be sent
 * an array of the dates the trials will take place
+* the ethics clearance file passed to the fetch request through an html form
+* a txt file passed through with the content of the reminder email

 ## get all studies